Glion Dolly Foldable Review

 While most electric scooters in this class offer an electronic hub brake, it is less common for that brake to be the stand-alone stopping mechanism.
 The fact that the Glion uses a single electronic brake (with no mechanical redundancy) hurt it in our stopping power assessment.

 To get at stopping power we isolated two components that most will agree are paramount: hill braking and flat ground stopping.
 The first is an evaluation of the scooter's ability to maintain the desired speed when going down a hill.
-Considering that the scooter only has one brake it did pretty good.
+Considering that the scooter only has one brake it did pretty well.
 But the lack of redundancy had testers concerned - if the battery died on a descent, then the brake would cease to work as well.

 The second half of the assessment is an analysis of the scooter's capacity to stop when cruising at the maximum speed.
 What we want to quantify here is how quickly we could stop if something unanticipated popped out in front of us like a car or pedestrian.
 Here the Glion did poorly.
 For those scooters with dual brake systems we looked at each brake individually and then in unison, and what we found was that, regardless of brake type, two brakes always stopped a scooter better than one.
 While the Glion's single brake was functional and effective, it lacked the power of a dual brake system.